PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 Attached opertatives are members of organisations other that the Deathwatch who have been assigned to join the kill team to complete a number of particular objectives.
 Whatever their purpose, they are trusted to work allong side a team of astarties, by the watch captain and are thus above and beyond the most common of the imperium.
 They are trained and equiped as elite members of their respective organisations

 ## Character Creation
 Creation of an attached operative is a much faster simplier affair than an astartes.
-The following five steps are all you need to do.
+The following seven steps are all you need to do.

 ### 1 - Characteristic Generation
-Characteristic are generated in the same manner as an astartes (Deathwatch Core pgXX).
-However, operatives add their figures to 25, rather than 30.
-`Note there is an alternative Characteristic Generation method presented in the House Rules document`
+Characteristic are generated in the same manner as an astartes (Deathwatch Core pg25-26).
+However, operatives add their figures to 25, rather than 30. `Note there is an alternative Characteristic Generation method presented in the House Rules document`

 ### 3 - Choose an Organisation
 Available organisations can be found bellow and come with a great deal of choices to customise your character.
 Your organisation will give you skills talents, equipment, some special rules and the number of fate points you befin with.
 It also dictates how what specialities you may choose from.